 In fulfilling its tripartite mission of research, education and clinical service, the Department of Psychiatry seeks to define the standards of care and practices in psychiatric medicine for the field.
-In this regard, its special relationship with the New York State Office of Mental Health provides considerable support and an exemplary model of an academic and public partnership as well.
-The Department of Psychiatry's offices are actually housed in the New York State Psychiatric Institute, a State supported, research-dedicated institution that considerably enlarges the scope and vitality of the Department and is located on the campus of the Columbia University Medical Center.
+In this regard, its special relationship with the New York State Office of Mental Health provides an exemplary model of an academic and public partnership.
+The Department’s offices and laboratories are housed primarily in the New York State Psychiatric Institute, a state supported, research-dedicated institution that vastly enlarges the scope and vitality of the department and is located on the campus of the Columbia University Medical Center.

 There has never been a more exciting time in psychiatry.
 The neurosciences represent the last great frontier of biomedical research and the technologies with which to explore it are burgeoning and breathtaking.
 With the recognition and acceptance of mental illness as a malfunction of the brain, the Intricate relationship between the brain and physical and mental health is finally becoming understood.
 The application of new methods and technologies for psychiatric diagnosis such as neuro-imaging and gene expression profiling coupled with new therapeutic agents and modalities will elevate the rigor and effectiveness of psychiatric medicine.
 At the same time it is incumbent upon all mental health professionals to ensure that state of the art services are extended through all health care systems to all populations in need and that such services are adequately financed and supported.

 Whether you are looking at this site for descriptions of our educational programs, current research or information about finding a physician or contacting our celebrated clinical services, I welcome you to the Department of Psychiatry at Columbia College of Physicians and Surgeons.